InjongWon/Object-detection/README.md

 ## 📓 Notebook Details

-### 📘 `A3_q1_3.ipynb` – LoG Analysis & Gradient Visualization
+### 📘 `laplacian.ipynb` – LoG Analysis & Gradient Visualization

-- **Q1 Implementation**: Computes LoG response for a black square to find the optimal σ that maximizes response magnitude.
+- **Implementation**: Computes LoG response for a black square to find the optimal σ that maximizes response magnitude.
 - Uses:
   - Manual generation of black-square-on-white images
   - Laplacian of Gaussian kernel formulas